NoamGalinsky/ss_ariel/README.md

 ## test_function

-Includes unit tests for the project's major features.
+Includes unit tests for the entire project.
+- Ensures that all implemented functions behave as expected.

 - `strPrint()` – Converts graphs to string format for easy comparison.

-## 🛠 makefile
+## makefile
+Automates the build process.
+- Compiles all source files.
+- Runs the `main` function using a predefined input file.

 Includes standard and extended targets: